Latin Grammy Awards: Venues

 The Latin Grammy Awards are held in Las Vegas the most.
 The ceremony has been held there 14 times.
 The ceremony spent its first few years being held in Los Angeles and in 2003 took place in Miami.
 The ceremony had also been held once in New York City and Houston.
 In Las Vegas the ceremony has been held at three different venues over the years; the Michelob Ultra Arena, the MGM Grand Garden Arena and the T-Mobile Arena.
 The Michelob Ultra Arena has hosted the show seven times.

 The 24th Annual Latin Grammy Awards were held on November 16, 2023, at the FIBES Conference and Exhibition Centre in Seville, Spain, which marked the first time the awards were held outside of the United States.

 Leading winners

-With 29 Latin Grammy Awards, Residente has won the most Latin Grammy Awards, followed by Juanes who has won 26 Latin Grammy Awards.
+With 29 Latin Grammy Awards, Residente and Edgar Barrera are tied to have won the most Latin Grammy Awards, followed by Juan Luis Guerra who has won 28 Latin Grammy Awards.
 Natalia Lafourcade is the biggest winner among female artists with 20 awards.
 Calle 13, with 22 Latin Grammy Awards, holds the record for most awards won by a group.